Is Learner Driver Insurance Compulsory?

 In most circumstances, getting provisional insurance as a new/learner driver is less expensive than getting the full one.
 However, this is attributable to various reasons.

-Other road users may not be as cautious around new drivers who have just passed and are out on the roads alone because they don’t have the safety net of an instructor or parent, and they aren’t legally obligated to reveal whatever plates, so other road users may not be as cautious around them, which unfortunately leads to more claims and, as a result, a higher insurance premium.
-Because of this, many insurers will raise a driver’s rate when he or she transitions from a provisional to a full license.
+Other road users may not be as cautious around new drivers who have just passed and are out on the roads alone because they don’t have the safety net of an instructor or parent.
+They aren’t legally obligated to reveal whatever plates, so other road users may not be as cautious around them, which unfortunately leads to more claims and, as a result, a higher insurance premium.
+Because of this, many insurers will raise a driver’s rate when transitioning from a provisional to a full license.

 Who Has the Cheapest Car Insurance For a Teenager?